ServiceNow CMDB Best Practices: Complete 2026 Guide

 Where Virima strengthens data quality

 Virima’s CMDB automation feeds accurate, regularly refreshed CI data into ServiceNow, addressing the correctness pillar at its source.
-Because Virima uses both agentless IP-based scans and API integrations across on-premises, AWS, Azure, and GCP environments, the CMDB reflects actual infrastructure state rather than a snapshot that starts decaying immediately after ingestion.
+Because Virima uses both agentless IP-based scans and API integrations across on-premises, AWS, and Azure environments, the CMDB reflects the actual infrastructure state rather than a point-in-time snapshot that starts decaying immediately.
+That accuracy is what regulated financial services teams rely on for audit readiness.

 ViVID™ service maps make data quality gaps visible.
 When a CI appears in a dependency map but lacks critical attributes or shows stale relationships, the gap appears immediately in operational context — not buried in a spreadsheet audit.